 The next in line of WW2 monuments are placed at the Museum of the History of Polish Jews.
 At the time of my visit the museum was in the process of building its exhibition area and there was little to see inside the building.

 After the war the Polish people put up a tremendous effort to rebuild their capital.
 They pulled the debris out, cleared the ruins and started to restore everything.
 The Old Town was finished in 1953, and 20 years later the Royal Palace opened its doors to the public.
 The Polish authorities had a clear idea of what the restoration effort would give.
 A perfect copy of what the buildings looked like before the war.
 It was a success, and for this reason the UNESCO put the historic centre on its World Heritage List.

 Eat and sleep

 The single night I had in Warsaw was spent at the Castle Inn.
 This is my review on Tripadvisor under the heading of “The perfect place in Warsaw” (4 out of 5 points): Situated on the central square next to the castle at the entrance to the Old Town, this is the place to stay for a tourist in Warsaw.
 Fascinating interior decorations, good breakfast and very helpful staff add even more on the bonus side.
 Beware there are no lifts.

 Two restaurants up the Old Town street next to the hotel is worth mentioning for their genuine Polish cuisine.
 The first is called Polka and the second Zapiecek.
 You should try the pierogies (dumplings) of the latter.
 They are both frequented by locals, a usual sign of quality.

-The week before Christmas 2013 I went on a fast moving road trip between four Eastern European capitals all with old towns inscribed on UNESCO’s World Heritage List.
+The week before Christmas 2013 I went on a fast moving road trip between four Eastern European capitals.
+All have old towns inscribed on UNESCO’s World Heritage List.
 Read the introduction and the individual entries about Warsaw, Vilnius, Riga and Tallinn.
 You may also want to have a look at my entry about Warsaw as a World Heritage Site.